 We’d arrived at Many Glacier knowing that trails in this area are quite often closed due to bear activity.
 Wildlife is abundant everywhere in Glacier, but for some reason there are many more bear sightings up in this region of the park.
 I remember camping at Many Glacier with my family when I was a kid; we were sitting outside the camp store waiting for our laundry to finish and scanning the nearby hillsides with binoculars.
 We must have spotted 5 or 6 bears in the course of those couple of hours.

-Well, true to form, when we arrived we found the Swiftcurrent Trail closed due to recent bear sightings.
-But that wasn’t a problem because our plan was to hike up the other valley formed by Mount Wilbur, Iceberg Peak, and Mount Henkel.
-A trail leads up the valley to Ptarmigan Falls, then forks to lead to Ptarmigan Tunnel and Iceberg Lake.
+Well, true to form, we arrived to find the Swiftcurrent Trail closed due to recent bear sightings.
+But that wasn’t a problem because our plan was to hike up the other valley formed by Mount Wilbur, Iceberg Peak, and Mount Henkel to Iceberg Lake.

 So we grabbed our gear and headed off across the parking lot to the trailhead.
 About 100 feet (30 m) away, my friend stopped, pointed up ahead, and said, “Guys, what’s that?”